 BTEC Health and Social Care is for pupils who want to acquire technical knowledge and technical skills through a vocational context.
-The qualification gives pupils the opportunity to develop sector-specific knowledge and skills in a practical learning environment.
-The main focus is on four areas of equal importance, which cover the:
+The qualification gives pupils the opportunity to develop sector specific knowledge and skills in a practical learning environment.
+The course focuses on a number areas of equal importance, which cover the: